PeiyangTian/PeiyangTian.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth year undergraduate student from Detroit Green Technology Institude, [Hubei University of Technology](https://www.hbut.edu.cn/).
+Hey!
+I am Peiyang Tian.
+I'm a senior undergraduate student majoring in software engineering from Detroit Green Technology Institude(Joint institude of Hubei University of Technology and Detroit Mercy University), [Hubei University of Technology](https://www.hbut.edu.cn/).

 My research interests includes Retrieval Augmented Generation(RAG), Large Language Model, autonomous driving target recognition, Machine Learning and Deep Learning.

+In the past, I've been focused on applied computing on healthcare and autonomous driving.
+To be specific, I participated in designing and implementing the following projects:
+A drug recommendation system based on knowledge graph and retrieval-augmented generation technology.
+A Autonomous Driving Multi-object Recognition System based on YOLO model.

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!